 The 361 lived on in Dodges for a brief period.
 In addition to the Plymouth Sport Fury, the 361 was used in the Dodge Coronet and the Dodge Royal and Custom Royal.
 Production of the 361 for automobiles ended in 1966.
 Later in the 1960s, Dodge trucks, commercial vehicles and school buses were equipped with the 361 that featured a single two-barrel carb to generate 186 horsepower.
 The 361 was in production as late as 1978 when it was installed in recreational vehicles.
 The 361 was discontinued after 1978.

-Optional with both chassis was an engine that had been dropped from car use in 1966, the 361 V8.
-This engine was rated at 186 horsepower at 4,000 rpm and included induction-hardened crankshaft journals, trimetal main and connecting rod bearings, hydraulic valve lifters, sodium-filled exhaust valves with Roto-Caps, and a chrome-alloy cast-iron block
+The 361 V8 was rated at 186 horsepower at 4,000 rpm and included induction-hardened crankshaft journals, trimetal main and connecting rod bearings, hydraulic valve lifters, sodium-filled exhaust valves with Roto-Caps, and a chrome-alloy cast-iron block

 The Dodge Super Red Ram 361 V8, 186 HP engine as of